chungyc/site-personal/site/article/technical/website/guide.markdown

 ### Support

 `css/`
+:   Contains files related to generating stylesheets.
-:   Haskell code for generating the stylesheets.
+    They may be Haskell code for generating the stylesheets, or be CSS stylesheets themselves that are copied verbatim.

 `diagrams/`
 :   Haskell code for generating diagrams.